Automattic/wc-calypso-bridge/readme.txt

 = Unreleased =
 * Remove wpcom elements when viewing cys iframe from intro screen #1344
+* Hide launch banner when viewing iframe from the intro screen #1348

 = 2.2.20 =
 * Introduced an Inbox allow-list for Free Trial plan users #1268